shubhamxdd/expense-mcp/README.md

 # Expense Tracker

-Multi-user expense tracker with a React web app, Google Sheets storage, and an MCP server for AI client integration.
+Multi-user expense tracker with a React web app, Google Sheets storage, and a remote MCP server for AI assistant integration (Claude.ai, ChatGPT).

 Each user's expenses live in their own private Google Sheet (auto-created on first login).
 SQLite stores only account plumbing — users, OAuth tokens, API keys, and tag autocomplete data.